edgexfoundry/edgex-docs/docs_src/microservices/device/profile/Ch-DeviceProfile.md

 A resourceOperation consists of the following properties:

-* index - a number, used to define an order in which the resource is processed.
-* operation - `get` or `set`.
-Ignored in this implementation, mixing of get and set operations is not supported.
+* index - a number, used to define an order in which the resource is processed. and set operations is not supported.
 * deviceResource - the name of the deviceResource to access.
 * parameter - optional, a value that will be used if a PUT request does not specify one.
 * mappings - optional, allows readings of String type to be re-mapped.

-The device service allows access to deviceCommands via the `device` REST endpoint.
+The device service allows access to deviceCommands via the same `device` REST endpoint as is used to access deviceResources.
 If a deviceCommand and deviceResource have the same name, it will be the deviceCommand which is available.

 CoreCommands
 ------------